saraachour/stanford-cs104.github.io/src/routes/assignments/assign6/+page.svelte.md

 ### Exercise 2: Send a Spoofed Email to Yourself

 To send a spoofed email to yourself, you will want to repeat the process from Exercise 1.

 However, this time you should change the `MAIL FROM:` address in step 2 to be `cs45-admin@stanford.edu`.
 (This is a fake email address that we are allowing you to use as part of this assignment.)
 You will also want to change the `From:` header in Step 4 to be `cs45-admin@stanford.edu`.

 What happens if you change one and not the other?
 Try changing just the `MAIL FROM:` address in step 2 and not the `From:` header in Step 4.
 Now try changing just the `From:` header in Step 4 and not the `MAIL FROM:` address in step 2.
 Can you see a difference?

 To explore what the difference is, try opening the spoofed emails in the Outlook mail server.
 Open the "More Actions" menu (three dots) and then select "View > View Message Details".
 Can you see anything suspicious about the email here?

 ![Screenshot of viewing more details in Outlook]({outlookImg})

 ### Exercise 3: Send a Spoofed Email to Us

 Now you'll want to send us a spoofed email from `cs45-admin@stanford.edu`.
-You'll want to repeat the steps in Exercise 2 and send the email to `cs45-win2223-staff@mailman.stanford.edu`.
+You'll want to repeat the steps in Exercise 2 and send the email to `cs45-spr2223-staff@mailman.stanford.edu`.

-In order to confirm that your email gets successfully delivered, we recommend BCCing yourself on the email.
+In order to confirm that your email gets successfully delivered, we recommend CCing yourself on the email.
 In order to do that, you will want to add an additional recipient using `RCPT TO:`.
 In other words, you should repeat Step 3 from above twice.
-The first time, you should add the recipient as `cs45-win2223-staff@mailman.stanford.edu` and the second time you should add the recipient as your own email address.
-You can set the `To:` header to just be `cs45-win2223-staff@mailman.stanford.edu`.
+The first time, you should add the recipient as `cs45-spr2223-staff@mailman.stanford.edu` and the second time you should add the recipient as your own email address.
+You can set the `To:` header to just be `cs45-spr2223-staff@mailman.stanford.edu`.

 Make sure to include your SUNet somewhere in the message body as this is how you will get credit for this part of the assignment.

 ## Part II: Generate SSH Key to Sign A File (1.5 points)